inBeat/inbeat-website/content/top-influencers/tiktok/beauty/south-korea/_index.md

 ---
-title: Top 10 Beauty TikTok Influencers In South Korea In 2023
+title: Top 10 Beauty TikTok Influencers In South Korea In 2024
 description: >-
-  Find top beauty TikTok influencers in South Korea in 2023.
-Most popular hashtags: #foryou #beauty #fyp #makeup.
+  Find top beauty TikTok influencers in South Korea in 2024.
+Most popular hashtags: #beauty #foryou #fyp #makeup.
 platform: TikTok
-hits: 36
+hits: 37
-text_top: Discover the most popular TikTok profiles on inBeat.
+text_top: Analyze the most popular TikTok accounts on inBeat.
-text_bottom: inBeat aggregates 36 TikTok influencers like this in South Korea for you to collaborate.
+text_bottom: Our database has 37 TikTok influencers like this in South Korea for you to contact.
 profiles:
   - username: "leeinsoo_"
     fullname: >-